 I am all about views, so I highly suggest climbing to the top and soaking in the sights.
 Oh, and you should be aware that there are quite a few steps to climb.
 To be exact, there are 414 steps to reach the very top!

-Total time: I would estimate, for seeing everything, anywhere from 1-5 hours (with skip-the-line tickets, much longer without them).
+- Total time: I would estimate, for seeing everything, anywhere from 1-5 hours (with skip-the-line tickets, much longer without them).
 Find out about prices for skipping the lines at the Duomo and a guided tour here.

 Stop 2: Piazza Della Signoria

 Close to the Duomo is the Piazza Della Signoria.
 Have I ever mentioned how much I love the piazzas (squares) in Italy?
 They tend to be colorful, fun, and lively, and Piazza Della Signoria is no exception.You will find statues like the equestrian statue of Cosimo I by Giambologna or Neptune’s Fountain by Ammannati.
 Of course, the replica of the famous statue of David by Michelangelo.

 This piazza used to be the center of Florence’s political power for centuries, and from here, you have quite a few impressive buildings to look at.
 There is the grand Palazzo Vecchio, headquarters of the city government, and a city museum.

 After 10 am, this piazza gets filled with tons of other tourists, but it is still so much fun and worth it.

-You could visit the Palazzo Vecchio, but my guide actually recommended another place for admiring art.
+You could visit the Palazzo Vecchio, but my guide actually recommends another place for admiring art.
 So, this is a good place to visit, but feel free to skip it with only two days in Florence.

 - Total time: It depends on how closely you look at everything, but my guess is between 20 and 90 minutes (without the Palazzo Vecchio).